drand/drand/docs/SPECS.md

 ### Group configuration

-Group configuration: A structure that contains all the necessary information about nodes that form a drand network:
+Group configuration: A structure that contains all the necessary information about a running drand network:
 * Nodes: A list of nodes information that represents all nodes on the network.
 * Threshold: The number of nodes that are necessary to participate to a randomness generation round to produce a new random value.
 Given the security